 The final product is pictured above.
 I have previously posted the recipe in an article titled, “How To Make Basic Bread From Dough Without Yeast”, however I thought I would add more pictures in this post, along with more details, as well as a request for you to share your own creations and recipes for bread (with no yeast).

-$hit-Hit-The-Fan bread is an edible bread from basic ingredients that have a good shelf life without the requirement for refrigeration or having on-hand jars of Fleischmann’s yeast (for example).
+This is an edible bread from basic ingredients that have a good shelf life without the requirement for refrigeration or without yeast.
 The results are not going to be the traditional fluffy bread you’re used to, but it’s not too bad… Surprisingly (given the ingredients) the bread has a consistency crossing between actual traditional bread and a biscuit.
 Certainly not a light and fluffy bread, but it’s not a brick either.

 Bread Ingredients & Shelf Life